exasol/project-keeper/doc/design.md

 `dsn~modules~1`

 We decided to group sets of validations into modules.
 These modules represent typical use cases.
-For example one module is `maven_central` which contains the validations for publishing on maven central.
+For example one module is `maven_central` which contains the validations for publishing to Maven Central Artifact Repository.

 Covers: